Trams in Padua

-The Padua Tramway (Tranvia di Padova) serves Padova, a city in Veneto (Northern Italy).
-In operation since 2007, it is 10.3 km long, and comprises one line, linking the north with the south calling at the main station and then passing the historic city centre.
+The Padua Tramway (Tranvia di Padova) serves Padua, a city in Veneto in Northern Italy.
+In operation since 2007, it is 10.3 km long, and comprises one line, linking the north with the south, calling at the main station and then passing the historic city centre.

-The system built in the 21st century uses the French Translohr system (tramway sur pneumatiques, i.e. cars run on rubber tyres, a single central rail serving for guidance and return current).
+The system, built in the 21st century, uses the French Translohr system (tramway sur pneumatiques, i.e., cars run on rubber tyres, with a single central rail serving for guidance and return current).